Apollo 8: The Thrilling Story of the First Mission to the Moon

 “The astronauts had seen the Earth and they had seen the moon, but this was the first time they were seeing them together—the ugly, broken world beneath them and the lovely, breakable one in front of them”

-Unsure about the chance to witness Elon Musk and his mission to the Mars achieved in my lifetime, I still remain so hopeful and optimistic about the upcoming achievements of space exploration.
-Who know, there would be one day that we can receive a similar invitation:
+Unsure about the chance to witness Elon Musk and his mission to Mars achieved in my lifetime, I still remain so hopeful and optimistic about the upcoming achievements of space exploration.
+Who knows, there would be one day that we can receive a similar invitation:

 “You are cordially invited to attend the departure of United States spaceship Apollo 8 on its voyage around the moon.
 Departing from launch complex 39 Kennedy Space Center, with the launch window commencing at 7 A.M ., the twenty-first of December, nineteen hundred and sixty-eight”